Olive oil

 Creta’s green gold

-Extra virgin olive oil is a liquid fat obtained by processing whole fruits of the olive tree (Olea Europaea, family Oleaceae).
-Essentially, extra virgin olive oil is made simply by crushing olives and extracting the juice with mechanical means in low temperatures without any addition – chemical or not.
+Extra virgin olive oil is a natural liquid fat made from processing the whole fruit of the olive tree (Olea Europaea, family Oleaceae).
+In simple terms, it’s created by crushing fresh olives and extracting their oil using only mechanical methods at low temperatures—without adding anything artificial or chemical.

 Melissakis

-In order for an oil to qualify as “extra virgin”, it must also pass a sensory evaluation by a trained tasting panel recognized by the International Olive Council.
-The olive oil must be found to be free from defects while exhibiting some fruitiness.
+But chemistry isn’t the only thing that matters.
+For an olive oil to earn the “extra virgin” title, it must also pass a sensory test conducted by a trained tasting panel recognized by the International Olive Council.
+The olive oil has to be free from defects and showcase a pleasant fruitiness.

 Melissakis

-Olive oil tasters describe the "positive attributes" using the following terms:
+Olive oil tasters describe olive oil using the following terms:

 Fruity